 Printmaking On the Press: Intaglio

-Adult Class | Available
+Adult Class | This program is completed

 Printmaking is a versatile technique for making image multiples for craft and fine art.
 In this class, you will learn a range of techniques using the printmaking presses available at Fleisher.
 We will explore quick free-hand methods like monoprint, as well as more exacting techniques like drypoint and copper etching.
 Students will also learn how to mix ink colors and explore the line and texture qualities unique to different methods.